This Divine Double Wide is Exactly What Dreams are Made Of

 Biggest Challenge So Far

-Umm, not having ever done any kind of home renovation before, ALL of it was challenging!
+Umm, not having ever done any home renovation before, ALL of it was challenging!
 We were doing everything for the first time and winging it!
-We are HGTV addicts and they deceptively fit SO much into that 30 minutes, making it all look so easy.
+We are HGTV addicts, and they deceptively fit SO much into that 30 minutes, making it all look so easy.
 Everyone said we could do it ourselves, so we believed them.
 Once we started ripping up the carpets, there was no going back.
-We uncovered all sorts of issues with the sub floor, there were decades of layers of linoleum, lots of gaps and holes to patch . . .
-And then we have this wall of built-ins that seem really typical to older mobile homes.
+We uncovered all sorts of issues with the subfloor, and there were decades of layers of linoleum, lots of gaps and holes to patch . . .
+And then we have this wall of built-ins that seem typical of older mobile homes.
 We’ve painted it, removed the awful glass shelves and mirrors, took off some of the cabinet doors . . .
-But it’s still a strange little area that in hindsight, I kinda wish we had drywalled.
+But it’s still a strange little area that in hindsight, I kind of wish we had drywalled.

 Proudest DIY Moment

-See beyond what’s in front of you in terms of possibilities.
+See beyond what’s in front of you regarding possibilities.
 There’s little need for anything new these days, so re-use and salvage whenever you can.
 Allow for more time than you think it might take you for renovations.
-And seriously consider a mobile home as a base for your homestead – they are economical, impermanent, and fairly simple to make over.
+And seriously consider a mobile home as a base for your homestead – they are economical, impermanent, and relatively simple to make over.
 Recycling is always a plus!

 Source of Material/Supplies

 It seemed like we were at Orchard Supply Hardware every single day.
 We went to Lumber Liquidators and Home Depot for flooring.
 Most of our furnishings came from IKEA, World Market, or several different used sources, like auctions, craigslist, estate sales, etc. In fact, I obsessively refresh the Free Stuff section on craigslist daily.
 You’d be amazed at what you can find for little to no cost!
 And also check the Materials section for lumber, flooring, tile, etc.